-Today’s postcard is brought to you by an anniversary.
+Today’s postcard brought to you by an anniversary.
 My wife and I are celebrating 17 years of marriage (in the very near future).
-To mark the occasion, the internet tells me I should buy her furniture.
+The internet tells me I should buy her furniture.
 I am not sure why it is furniture, but if the internet says it’s true, it must be.
 So, I decided to make a kitchen table for the family.
-Let me start by saying I am not a master builder and doing this is outside my comfort zone, but that is what living is all about to me.
+Let me start by saying I am not a master builder, and doing this is outside my comfort zone, but that is what living is all about to me.
 Doing something that is outside your comfort zone, growing.

-When I started building the table I realized the boards reminded me a lot of life.
+When I started building the table, I realized the boards reminded me a lot of life.
 The wood was imperfect, scarred, knotted and uneven, but imperfectly beautiful.
-In life, there is scarring both physical and emotional we get knotted, marked and bruised.
-However; we always have the chance to add a layer of shine to our knots, scars and bruises.
-In the case of our table the shine came from sanding and a maple stain to lift the natural beauty from the lumber.
-To me the knots in the wood tell the story of the tree’s life, just like the scar above my right eye or the wrinkles on my face.
-I have earned every “blemish” and every single one tells a story; some were painful and some like the lines on my face are from laughing and from 42 years of life, a beautifully scarred life.
+In life, there is scarring both physical and emotional we get knotted, marked, and bruised.
+However, we always have the chance to add a layer of shine to our knots, scars, and bruises.
+In our table the shine came from sanding and a maple stain to lift the natural beauty from the lumber.
+The knots tell the story of the tree’s life, just like the scar above my right eye or the wrinkles on my face.
+I have earned every “blemish” and every single one tells a story; some were painful, and some like the lines on my face are from laughing and from 42 years of life, a beautifully scarred life.

-It would be disingenuous to only pick lumber without any knots or scars to tell our story; one of love, friendship and grit.
+It would be disingenuous to only pick lumber without any knots or scars to tell our story, one of love, friendship, and grit.
 Our story has beautiful knots, scars, and bruises.
-Together we are raising three great kids, have suffered the loss of loved ones, received an autism diagnosis, completed two master degrees between us, started a nonprofit, failed, succeeded; in a nutshell, we are living we are creating our life.
-Living a joy filled life doesn’t preclude you from being marked, knotted and bruised.
+Together we are raising three great kids, have suffered the loss of loved ones, received an autism diagnosis, completed two master’s degrees, started a nonprofit, failed, and succeeded.
+In a nutshell, we are living.
+We are creating our life.
+Living a joy-filled life doesn’t preclude you from being marked, knotted, and bruised.
 I see it almost as a requirement!
 It means that you are present and doing the best you can in that moment.
 What will you do to add a layer of shine to your life?